-• The CAPPP study compared an angiotensin converting enzyme (ACE) inhibitor to treatment with a diuretic and/or beta-blockers.
-For both diabetic and non-diabetic patients, both regimens were equally effective in preventing the composite of fatal and non-fatal MI, stroke, and cardiovascular deaths (Hansson et al 1999).
-A sub-analysis of diabetic patients within the CAPPP trial found that in hypertensive diabetic patients, captopril (ACE inhibitor) was superior to a diuretic and/or beta-blocker antihypertensive treatment regimen in preventing cardiovascular events, especially in those with metabolic decompensation (Niskanen et al 2001).
+within the CAPPP trial found that in hypertensive diabetic patients, captopril (ACE inhibitor) was superior to a diuretic and/or beta-blocker antihypertensive treatment regimen in preventing CV events, especially in those with metabolic decompensation (Niskanen et al 2001).
 Further studies should be performed to validate beta-blockers in combination with a diuretic and their place in therapy with diabetic patients.